An outdoor grill has the power to transform any party, providing delicious food for the entire family and giving the men something to bond over.

-What I love most about the Spirit E-330 is its impressive power.
-Equipped with three stainless steel burners, each produces 10,677 (32,000) BTU’s per hour.
+What I love most about the Spirit E-330 gas grill is its impressive power.
+Equipped with three stainless steel burners, each produces 10,677 (32,000) BTUs per hour.

 “I love the culture of grilling.
 It creates an atmosphere that is festive but casual.”

-The side burner works independently from the 3 burners and is mostly used for keeping the side dishes warm.
-I think it is very handy as a prepping station or for storage.
+The side burner works independently from the three burners and is mainly used to warm the side dishes.
+I think it is convenient as a prepping station or for storage.

-I was impressed by the grill marks that the sear burner, located between the main burners and the side burner, added to my meat.
+I was impressed by the grill marks that the sear burners, located between the main burners and side burners, added to my meat.

-All of these burners are stainless steel.
-They allow for great heat distribution for direct and indirect cooking and are highly resistant to rust.
+All of these burners have a stainless steel construction.
+They allow for excellent heat distribution for direct and indirect cooking and are highly resistant to rust.

-The Spirit E-330 offers a total of 529 square inches of cooking space.
-This includes the main grilling surface (424 square inches) and the side burner (105 square inches).
+The Spirit E-330 gas grill offers a total of 529 square inches of cooking space.
+This includes the main cooking surface (424 square inches) and the side burner (105 square inches).

-According to the Weber website, the Spirit E-330 is capable of holding 15 burger patties at once.
+According to the Weber website, the Weber Spirit E-330 gas grill is capable of holding 15 burger patties at once.